 Austria has signed, ratified and implemented all thirteen UN counter-terrorism Conventions.
-Austria has signed and ratified all relevant UN counter-terrorism instruments except for the 2005 Protocol to the Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation and the 2005 Protocol to the Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms Located on the Continental Shelf.
-Both Protocols were signed by Austria on 12 May 2006.
-The domestic ratification procedure for both Protocols is under preparation.
+Austria has signed and ratified all relevant UN counter-terrorism instruments except for the 2010 Convention on the Suppression of Unlawful Acts Relating to International Civil Aviation and the 2010 Protocol Supplementary to the Convention for the Unlawful Seizure of Aircraft.